About Guruji

 In-depth knowledge

-After gaining an in-depth knowledge in the fields of Yoga and the Vedic realm with ceaseless commitment for the past two decades, Shivaji has taken on the incredible task of imparting this pure, ancient and priceless knowledge for the wellbeing of the common man.
+After gaining an in-depth knowledge in the fields of Yoga and the Vedic realm with ceaseless commitment for the past three decades, Shivaji has taken an up-hill task of imparting this pure, ancient and priceless knowledge for the wellbeing and awakening of the common man.
 One is assured that his work in the world will continue to yield the fruits of success for years to come.
 Om Shanti.

 Chat WithContact Us